tom-tan/bhxiv-gen-pdf/example/logic/paper.md

 # Introduction

-As part of the one week Biohackathion 2019 in Fukuoka Japan, we formed a working group on Logic Programming for the biomedical sciences.
+As part of the one week Biohackathion 2019 in Fukuoka Japan, we formed a working group on logic programming for the biomedical sciences.

-Logic programming in the form of relational SQL queries on database tables and SPARQL queries on semantic web graph data stores, is well known to many bioinformaticians.
+Logic programming is understood by many bioinformaticians when it is presented in the form of relational SQL queries or SPARQL queries.
 More advanced logic programming, however, is underutilized in bioinformatics.
 Prolog, for example, is a high-level programming language that has its roots in first-order logic or first-order predicate calculus.
 Another example, miniKanren, is an embedded Domain Specific Language for logic programming.
 Core miniKanren is exceptionally simple, with only three logical operators and one interface operator [@reasoned2nd].

 ![Logic programming resolver traverses the solution space to find all matches \label{fig}](./logic-programming.png)